U.S. Route 93: Lages Junction–Wells alternate

-U.S. Route 93 Alternate is an alternate route of US 93 in northeastern Nevada.
+U.S. Route 93 Alternate (US 93 ALT) is an alternate route of US 93 in northeastern Nevada.
 The southern terminus is at Lages Station in northern White Pine County, where it separates from US 93.
-The route continues north to West Wendover where it joins Interstate 80.
+The route continues north to West Wendover where it joins Interstate 80 (I-80).
 US 93 ALT follows I-80 west to Wells, where it terminates at an interchange with US 93.

-US 93 ALT provides a shortcut from central Nevada to Salt Lake City, Utah via eastbound Interstate 80.
+US 93 ALT provides a shortcut from central Nevada to Salt Lake City, Utah via eastbound I-80.

+Twin Falls business

+U.S. Route 93 Business (US 93 Bus.) is a 8.110 mi business route of US 93 in Twin Falls County, Idaho.
+The route provides access to downtown Twin Falls.
+A majority of the route is concurrent with U.S. Route 30.
+The route was originally part of mainline US 93 before it was realigned around most of Twin Falls.

 Kalispell alternate

-U.S. Route 93 Alternate in the U.S. state of Montana is an alternate route of US 93 that bypasses the central business district of the city of Kalispell.
+U.S. Route 93 Alternate in Montana is an alternate route of US 93 that bypasses the central business district of the city of Kalispell.

 Shoshone–Challis alternate

 Between 1926 and 1977 a road between Shoshone, Idaho, and Challis, Idaho, was also labeled US 93 Alternate.
 This stretch of road is now designated as part of US 93.
-The pre-1977 routing of US 93 between those points is now designated as State Highway 75.
+The pre-1977 routing of 93 between those points is now designated as Idaho State Highway 75.

 Cultural references

-Highway 93 features in the title track from Montana Cafe, a studio album by American country music artist Hank Williams Jr., released by Warner Bros.
+US 93 (Highway 93) features in the title track from Montana Cafe, a studio album by American country music artist Hank Williams Jr., released by Warner Bros.
 Records in July 1986.

-U.S. 93 is referenced in the song "Killer Road" by Iowa blues band The Unidynes from their 1996 album Once in a Blue Room.
+US 93 is referenced in the song "Killer Road" by Iowa blues band The Unidynes from their 1996 album Once in a Blue Room.

-Metal band Avenged Sevenfold included the stretch of U.S. Highway 93 between Kingman and Wickenburg, in Arizona, in the music video for their song, "Dear God".
+Metal band Avenged Sevenfold included the stretch of US 93 between Kingman and Wickenburg, in Arizona, in the music video for their song, "Dear God".
 Many clips of the highway, and landmarks along the stretch of highway, are portrayed from the band's tour bus in the video.